- Notes on sources and an index to each monthly file appears at the end.

 21 May 1915: Despite a news blackout, newspapers started to publish photographs of the chlorine attack by Germany at Ypres (Britain did not retaliate with gas until September).

 21 May 1916: Following concerns that because Germany had introduced “summer time” and were thus one hour ahead of the UK, they would be able to invade before we knew about it, (as was said in the House of Lords) summer time started for the first time ever in the UK.

 21 May 1923: Ernest Williamson, Arsenal’s goalkeeper, won the first of two caps in three days becoming Arsenal’s first post war international.
 But after conceding fourteen goals in five matches he had been dropped in favour of Dunn.

 21 May 1925: Tom Parker won his solitary cap for England while at Southampton, but never gained a single cap while becoming an Arsenal record breaker

 21 May 1925: The day on which it was reported that the new rules about corners were changed.
 But it wasn’t, for the rule was actually changed on 15 November 1924!
 Curiously the press got it wrong!!
+(What are the chances of that?)
 The issue related to whether a goal could be scored direct from a corner, or not.

 21 May 1956: Ritchie Powling born in Barking.
 He started at Arsenal as an apprentice in September 1971, turning pro in 1973.
 He also picked up three England youth caps in the 1973/4 season.